IAEA-NDS/endf-parserpy/docs/source/guide/endf_plumbing.rst

 - Modifying arrays

-The explanations for these actions will also give some intution on how similar operations not listed here can be accomplished.
+The explanations for these actions will also give some intuition on how similar operations not listed here can be accomplished.

 Tweaking a cross section